Daniel Susac: Professional career

+Oakland Athletics

-Susac was selected by the Oakland Athletics in the first round with the 19th overall selection of the 2022 Major League Baseball draft.
+The Oakland Athletics selected Susac in the first round, with the 19th overall selection, of the 2022 Major League Baseball draft.
 He signed with the team for $3.5 million.

 Susac made his professional debut with the Arizona Complex League Athletics and was promoted to the Stockton Ports after two games.
-Over 27 games between both teams, he batted .298 with one home run and 15 RBIs.
+Over 27 games between both affiliates, he batted .298 with one home run and 15 RBI.
 Susac opened the 2023 season with the Lansing Lugnuts.
 He was promoted to the Midland RockHounds in late August.
-Over 112 games between the two teams, he slashed .300/.365/.428 with eight home runs and 62 RBIs.
-Susac returned to Midland for the 2024 season, batting .257 with 12 home runs and fifty RBIs over 88 games.
+Over 112 games between the two affiliates, he slashed .300/.365/.428 with eight home runs and 62 RBI.
+Susac returned to Midland for the 2024 season, batting .257 with 12 home runs and fifty RBI over 88 games.
 After the season, he played in the Arizona Fall League.
-Susac was assigned to the Las Vegas Aviators to open the 2025 season.
+Susac was assigned to the Las Vegas Aviators for the 2025 season.
+Over 97 games, he hit .275 with 18 home runs and 68 RBI.

+San Francisco Giants

+On December 10, 2025, Susac was selected by the Minnesota Twins with the fourth overall selection of the Rule 5 draft, and subsequently traded to the San Francisco Giants.
+On March 25, 2026, the Giants announced that Susac had made the team's Opening Day roster.

+Susac made his major-league debut as a defensive substitute on April 1, against the San Diego Padres, replacing Patrick Bailey in the bottom of the seventh inning.
+The following day, against the New York Mets, Susac made his first major league start, recording a hit in his very first at-bat, and ended the day going 3-for-3 (all singles) with a walk.
+In his next start, against the Philadelphia Phillies on April 7, he started 2-for-2, becoming the first Giant in the modern era to go 5-for-5 in his first five at-bats.
+Susac finished that game 3-for-4, with an RBI triple.
+On August 10, Susac was diagnosed with a fractured patella in his left knee.

 Personal life

-Susac's older brother, Andrew, has played six seasons of Major League Baseball.
-His cousin, Anthony, also plays on the Arizona baseball team.
+Susac's older brother, Andrew, played six seasons of Major League Baseball, also as a catcher.
+His cousin, Anthony, also played on the Arizona baseball team.